-2. Need to organise a communication telco during an ICM case in order to coordinate the public communication (one of the following options shall be selected):
+2. Need to organise a communication telco during an ICM case in order to coordinate the public communication

 The communication telco would always be organised.

 3. List of stakeholders to be additionally informed during an ICM case (e.g. sector associations, etc.) taking into account the suggestions defined in the ICM Handbook: